ibm-cloud-docs/containers/cs_edge.md

 {:tsSymptoms: .tsSymptoms}

-# Restricting network traffic to edge worker nodes
+# Classic: Restricting network traffic to edge worker nodes
 {: #edge}

 Edge worker nodes can improve the security of your {{site.data.keyword.containerlong}} cluster by allowing fewer worker nodes to be accessed externally and by isolating the networking workload.